OpenStickCommunity/gp2040ce-binary-tools/README.md

 flashed with a particular configuration, for instances such as producing a binary to flash many boards with a particular configuration (specific customizations, etc.), or keeping documented backups of what you're testing with during development.

+The `--...-board-config-filename` flags allow for shipping a default configuration as part of the binary, replacing the need for generating these board configurations at compile time.
+This allows for more custom builds and less dependency on the build jobs, and is a feature in progress in the core firmware.

 The produced binary can be written to a file with `--new-binary-filename FILENAME` or straight to a RP2040 in BOOTSEL mode with `--usb`.